-Although COPD develops slowly, it usually worsens over time.
-Early prevention and treatment can be key to avoiding serious lung damage, respiratory problems, and even heart failure.
-A first step is to recognize your personal risk factors for developing this disease.
+COPD develops slowly and usually worsens over time.
+In the early stages, the disease may have no symptoms.
+Early prevention and treatment can help avoid serious lung damage, respiratory problems, and even heart failure.
+The first step is to recognize your personal risk factors for developing this disease.

-The primary risk factor for COPD is smoking, which causes up to 90 percent of COPD deaths, according to the American Lung Association (ALA).
-ALA’s statistics show that smokers are approximately 13 times more likely to die from the disease than those who have never smoked and, according to HHS, smoking accounts for up to nine out of 10 COPD-related deaths.
-Long-term exposure to tobacco smoke is particularly dangerous— the Mayo Clinic reports that the more years and the more packs you smoke, the greater your risk.
-Pipe smokers, cigar smokers, and marijuana smokers are all at risk, as are those exposed to second-hand smoke.
-Second-hand smoke includes both the smoke from burning tobacco and smoke exhaled by a smoker.
+The main risk factor for COPD is smoking, which causes up to 90 percent of COPD deaths, according to the American Lung Association (ALA).
+Smokers are approximately 13 times more likely to die from the disease than those who have never smoked.
+Long-term exposure to tobacco smoke is particularly dangerous.
+The more years and the more packs you smoke, the greater your risk.
+Pipe smokers and cigar smokers are all at risk.
+Exposure to secondhand smoke also increases your risk.
+Secondhand smoke includes both the smoke from burning tobacco and smoke exhaled by a smoker.

-While smoking is by far the principle risk factor for COPD, it isn’t the only one.
-Indoor and outdoor pollutants can also cause the condition when exposure is intense or prolonged, according to the National Institutes of Health (NIH).
-Indoor air pollution includes particulate matter from the smoke of solid fuel used for cooking and heating—for example, poorly ventilated wood stoves, burning biomass or coal, or cooking with fire.
+While smoking is by far the principal risk factor for COPD, it isn’t the only one.
+Indoor and outdoor pollutants can also cause the condition when exposure is intense or prolonged.
+Indoor air pollution includes particulate matter from the smoke of solid fuel used for cooking and heating.
+Examples include poorly ventilated wood stoves, burning biomass or coal, or cooking with fire.
 Exposure to heavy amounts of environmental pollution is another risk factor.
-Indoor air quality plays a large role in the progression of COPD in developing countries, but the World Health Organization (WHO) states that urban air pollution—such as traffic and combustion-related pollution—poses a greater health risk worldwide.
+Indoor air quality plays a large role in the progression of COPD in developing countries.
+But urban air pollution—such as traffic and combustion-related pollution—poses a greater health risk worldwide.

-Long-term occupational exposure to industrial dust, chemicals, and gases can irritate and inflame the airways to your lungs, increasing your chance of COPD.
-People in professions that deal with frequent exposure to dust and chemical vapors in the workplace, such as coal miners, grain handlers, and metal molders, have a greater likelihood of developing the disease.
+Long-term exposure to industrial dust, chemicals, and gases can irritate and inflame the airways and lungs, increasing your chance of COPD.
+People in professions that deal with frequent exposure to dust and chemical vapors, such as coal miners, grain handlers, and metal molders, have a greater likelihood of developing the disease.
 One study in the American Journal of Epidemiology found that the fraction of COPD attributed to work was estimated at 19.2 percent overall and 31.1 percent among those who had never smoked.

-In rare cases, genetic factors can cause people who have never smoked or had long-term exposure to develop COPD.
-The genetic disorder results in a lack of the protein alpha-1 antitrypsin (AAT).
-HHS estimates that as many as 100,000 Americans have AAT deficiency, though few people are aware of it.
-While AAT deficiency is the only established genetic risk factor for COPD, according to European Respiratory Journal, it’s likely that several genes are additional risk factors, though researchers haven’t yet proven this.
+In rare cases, genetic factors can cause people who have never smoked or had long-term particulate exposure to develop COPD.
+The genetic disorder results in a lack of the protein α1-antitrypsin (AAT).
+An estimated 100,000 Americans have AAT deficiency, though few people are aware of it.
+While AAT deficiency is the only established genetic risk factor for COPD, it’s likely that several genes are additional risk factors.
+Researchers haven’t yet proven this.